hgorr/Interpretability-Explainability-App/README.md

 # interpretabilityExplainabilityApp

 **What**:
-A MATLAB application built with *App Designer* and deployed with the *Web App Server*.
+A MATLAB application built with [App Designer](https://se.mathworks.com/products/matlab/app-designer.html) and deployed with the [Web App Server](https://se.mathworks.com/products/matlab-web-app-server.html).
-It allows end users to import machine learning model + data (training & test) to run [*interpretability/explainability*](https://se.mathworks.com/products/matlab/app-designer.html) functions on the model.
+It allows end users to import machine learning model + data (training & test) to run [interpretability/explainability](https://se.mathworks.com/discovery/interpretability.html) functions on the model.

 **Why**:
 A machine/deep leaning model can be complex and then be difficult to understand its behavior under the hood, thus being able to: